MijiGamin1/Tiny-little-stuff/README.md

 What everything does:

 owoify: Turns inputted text into OwO furry text and copies it to clipboard. "owoify-py.py" is the Python version.

+factorer: Shows all possible factors of an inputted number.